 In order to comply with CASL, the Canadian Anti-Spam Law of 2014, BlueWhale Research never uses email, text, or social media Commercial Electronic Messages with contacts in Canada.
 We will make telephone contacts in Canada and if specifically authorized by the Canadian contact complete the transaction with email based delivery.

-As a BlueWhale Research customer, you can also expect to receive relevant email and postal offers for other BlueWhale Research publications, events, sites and services.
-From time to time we also offer specially-negotiated discounts and new products from other companies.
-If you would prefer not to receive such mailings, please send a note to [email protected] Research.com with the term “Mailing Lists” in the subject line.
+If you are a BlueWhale Research customer, you can also expect to receive relevant email and postal offers for other BlueWhale Research publications, events, Sites and services.

 BlueWhale Research has implemented reasonable technical and organizational security measures to help protect against unauthorized access to or unauthorized alteration, disclosure, or destruction of personal information.
 Unfortunately, no data transmission over the Internet can be guaranteed to be entirely secure, and BlueWhale Research assumes no liability for any damage suffered by you caused by the interception, alteration, or misuse of information during transmission.